solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 ## Task 1 - Explore and modify a notebook

-In this task, you see how easy it is to write into a SQL Pool table with Spark thanks to the SQL Analytics Connector.
-Notebooks are used to write the code required to write to SQL Pool tables using Spark.
+In this task, you see how easy it is to write into a dedicated SQL pool table with Spark thanks to the SQL Analytics Connector.
+Notebooks are used to write the code required to write to dedicated SQL pool tables using Spark.

 1. **Note:** If you still have your notebook open from the end of Exercise 1, **skip ahead** to step 3 below.
 Otherwise, in Synapse Analytics Studio, select **Develop** from the left-hand menu.